 Dan Olson, on the other hand, puts nearly all of his personality and personal details into his videos, and I think that’s also a very smart choice… for Dan Olson.
 Though not entirely voluntary or pre-planned, at least at first.

-Dan Olson’s videos aren’t quite so popular (though they do have their own TVTropes page nonetheless!), but by slotting his video style into a similar format, he was certainly able to capitalize on a pre-existing type of audience.
-Also, literally a pre-existing audience, because his videos now live under the wing of “Nostalgia Chick”’s larger project/website, which is sort of a team of video bloggers, all doing different things on different subjects, but sure as hell cross-pollinating their audiences constantly and thus boosting their bases all around.
+By slotting his video style into a similar format, Dan Olson was certainly able to capitalize on a pre-existing type of audience.
+Also, literally a pre-existing audience, because his videos now live under the wing of “Nostalgia Chick”’s larger project/website, which is sort of a team of video bloggers, all doing different things on different subjects, but sure as hell cross-pollinating their audiences constantly and boosting their bases all around.

 It’s a smart business model for increasing political reach, as far as business models go.

 And it’s a very smart one for Dan because, while his videos are often funny and cheeky and able to provide a similar entertainment/satisfaction value as any of the others in the group, they’re also unusually dense and analytical.
 And I mean this in a really positive way.
 Dan uses technical terms; Dan uses SAT words; Dan does analyze and discuss The Cremaster Cycle.
 (He thinks it’s horrible, in case you were wondering, but he’s also meticulous in demonstrating why.)

 That’s a big thing about Dan that sets him aside from the other fan reviewers in this sort of thing.
 He’s interested in making meticulous, watertight arguments that argue for a point of view I may never have considered otherwise (take his Homer Simpson analysis as an example), but find myself fully nodding along with by the end.